JKrag/DevOpsDaysCPH-MobBlogging/mob-blog.md

 * some suggested a period that allows each team member at least 2 sits as driver.

 ### Observer group
+Emily suggestet size as big as a Scrum Team
+For more than six you have a lot of relationships in the room that need to be managed.
 For bigger groups, maybe split team, so 5-6 are in rotation, the rest are "observers".

 ## Teching mob programing